CAUSATION

 The claimant was exposed to dust at work which caused lung disease.
 The court found that some exposure to this dust was an inevitable part of the job, ‘good dust’, but there had been extra dust in the atmosphere because the employer had negligently not conformed to regulations, this was ‘bad dust’.
 The lung disease was caused by the accumulation of dust in the lungs and it was not possible to ascertain whether the bad dust caused the injury or he would have suffered anyway from the good dust.
 Using the ‘but for’ test the claim would have failed.
 However, the court found causation by holding that the defendant’s negligence had ‘materially contributed’ to the harm and therefore the employer was liable for all of the claimant’s illness.

 A more recent case is Bailey v Ministry of Defence (2008) (CoA).
 Bailey underwent an operation to remove gallstones.
 A negligent lack of post-operative care meant that she had to undergo further procedures.
 She also contracted pancreatitis (not due to any negligence).
-These factors led to her becoming extremely weak which caused her to.
+These factors led to her becoming extremely weak.
 She subsequently choked on her own vomit causing cardiac arrest and brain damage.
 The claimant’s argument was that had she not been very weak she would have been able to stop herself choking.
 It was impossible to establish from the evidence that ‘but for’ the negligent lack of post-operative care the damage would not have occurred.
 However, the judge at first instance held that the negligent act had materially contributed to the damage and this was upheld by the Court of Appeal.

 What is a ‘material’ contribution to the damage?
 As specified in Bonnington Castings v Wardlaw (1956) (HoL) material means anything more than de minimis or minimal, or more than statistically insignificant.
 This will be decided by the court on the facts of the case.